 Zoo Leipzig is responsible for:

-- the International StudBooks for tigers (since 1973), maned wolves (since 2010) und Sumatran rhinos (since 2012)
+- the international stud books for Amur tigers and all other tiger subspecies (since 1973), maned wolves (since 2010) and Sumatran rhinoceroses (since 2012)

 - the EAZA ex-situ programmes for African dwarf crocodiles (since 2008, formerly as ESB), owl-faced monkeys (since 2013), maned wolves (since 2010), musk deer (since 2020), fossas (since 2021), and natal red duikers (2016, formerly as ESB)